seek-oss/treat/docs/setup.md

 };
 ```

-Additionally, the naming convention for CSS classes and themes can be overrided:
+Additionally, the naming convention for CSS classes and themes can be overridden.

 ```js
 module.exports = {